-The All-Party Parliamentary Rowing Group has appointed Professor Isobel Pollock-Hulf and Alan Foster as its first Honorary Life Members.
+The All-Party Parliamentary Group for Rowing has appointed Professor Isobel Pollock-Hulf and Alan Foster as its first Honorary Life Members.

 The newly-created membership will be used sparingly and will recognise individuals who have supported the Group and the sport over a long and sustained period.
 They join Lords and MPs and non-Parliamentary Associate Members in the Group and are encouraged to play an active role in the Group by attending meetings and giving their thoughts on issues.